resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 As described in the [API Architecture](#api-architecture) section, microservices are small web applications that expose a REST API through a web server.
 This means that microservices can be built using any programming language, just as long as it supports HTTP communication.
 In practical terms, most of this API's core microservices are built using [nodejs](https://nodejs.org), with [Python](https://www.python.org/) and [Rails](https://rubyonrails.org/) being distant 2nd and 3rd respectively.
 This is due to personal preference of the team behind the API, as there really isn't a technical reason or limitation preventing the creation of microservices in PHP, Go, Elixir, etc.

 In this whole section, we will use code examples from the [Dataset microservice](https://github.com/resource-watch/dataset/), which is built using nodejs.
 We will discuss the general principles, which should apply to all implementations, as well as implementation details, which may apply to your scenario if you are also using nodejs, or that may not apply if you are using something else.

+## Development lifecycle

+As a developer of the RW API, your ultimate goal is to make an improvement to the API source code and push it to the production environment.
+Of course, this is an overly simplistic description of a complex process, and the goal of the next section is to dive deeper into the steps you need to take to achieve that.
+Breaking this down into a more detailed list, these are the high-level steps you'll need to take in order to contribute to the RW API:

+- Checkout the code
+- Run it locally
+- Make a feature branch
+- Write your code
+- Test your feature branch locally
+- Push your code to Github
+- Make a PR from your feature branch to `dev`
+- Wait for Travis' approval, then merge your code
+- Deploy your changes to the `dev` cluster for testing in a real-world infrastructure.
+- Make a PR from `dev` to `staging`, wait for Travis' approval, then merge your code.
+- Make an announcement about an upcoming changes, deploy to `staging` and test your code with real-world data.
+- Make a PR from `staging` to `production`, wait for Travis' approval, then merge your code.
+- Make an announcement about an upcoming changes, deploy to `production` and test your code.

+In the next sections we'll dive deeper into the details of each step.

 ## Setting up a development environment